Updated: Oct 15

 Rainy Day Fund

 Also known as an emergency fund, having a savings account with funds that equal to 6-12 months of your living expenses is the first step to plan for an emergency.
 Save twelve months of your living expenses, if possible: it's better to have a bigger "cushion" in case of an emergency.
 The money should be in a type of account that will enable you to withdrawal the money quickly if needed, and the money should be in a zero-risk account such as a certificate of deposit account (CD), savings account, or U.S. Treasuries fund account.
 Having a whole life insurance policy is another way to have access to funds in case of an emergency.
 You can borrow from a whole life insurance policy, if you've met the terms set by the issuing insurance company.

 Review your 401(k) Plan

 Do you even have a 401(k) plan at work?
 If not, you should open an IRA (Individual Retirement Account) immediately.
-I can help you do this and set-up the account so that you can contribute to it automatically.
+An advisor can help you do this and set-up the account so that you can contribute to it automatically.
 The amount that you contribute each year will be deducted from your taxable income.
 An individual IRA account does create a bit more recordkeeping on your part, but it is well worth it.

 Take a Hard Look at Your Spending